tinalina1003/project3-group6/README.md

 <h1> Data </h1>

+<h3>Data and Delivery:</h3>
-Data and Delivery:The data component used in project, include London accident statistics obtained from an API, London borough boundaries in JSON format, and a CSV file with borough population data converted to JSON.
+The data component used in project, include London accident statistics obtained from an API, London borough boundaries in JSON format, and a CSV file with borough population data converted to JSON.
 A MongoDB database is used to store and manage the data after cleaning it in Pandas.
 The project is powered by a  three Python Flask API for each individual dataset, providing a robust backend for handling data operations.
 The technology stack includes HTML, CSS, and JavaScript for creating a dynamic and interactive front end.

 APIs Used: <p>
 London 2019 Accidents: